Meenaakshi-M/Mock_FinTech_Automation/Readme.md

 * dotenv - Used for handling configuration for different environments
 * faker - Used to generate unique test data that can be used across UI and API tests

+**Helper Functions**
+* Function to log API Response object
+* Custom assertion function to check if returned status code is part of an array of status codes

 **How to Run**

 Use the following commands to run the tests: